bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 # Transition Guides

-The IDIR transition guide offers more detailed information about IDIRs and how they relate to the GitHub SSO upgrade.
-Our [technical transition guide](#technical-transition-guide) helps preparation with with validating GitHub ID and IDIR linking.
+The IDIR guide offers more detailed information about IDIRs and how they relate to the mandatory SSO feature on 'bcgov' and 'bcgov-c'.
+If there’s a topic isn’t covered in the guide, please submit a ticket on our [service manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2).

-We published an overview about [the SSO upgrade](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations) on DevHub.
+We published an SSO overview [on DevHub](bc-government-organizations-in-github.md#single-sign-on-is-coming-to-the-bc-governments-github-organizations).

-We use [Jira Service Manager](https://citz-do.atlassian.net/servicedesk/customer/portal/2) (JSM) for user requests that cannot be completed on GitHub.
-If there’s a topic isn’t covered in the guide, please submit a ticket.

-## IDIR Transition Guide
+## IDIR Guide

-### Compatible IDIRs for the GitHub SSO upgrade
+### Compatible IDIRs for SSO

 Our organization has many different types of IDIRs, such as: